Acova003/eventEmergencySystem/readme.md

 and where.
 Below is a brief description of every tool provided.

 ## -- Google Sheets as a database --
---A Google Sheet Document will be required for the added integration of Google Sheets--
+A Google Sheet Document will be required for the added integration of Google Sheets
 - Why use Google Sheets?
 To make database management easier and more intuitive for people unfamiliar with database programming

 ### Auto-Respond